 In the end, Kenton showed up in support of the proposal.
 That wasn’t a shocking revelation when you look at the rest of the data, but the margin of victory was impressive.
 Still, you could argue there was an enthusiasm gap that leaned in favor, but I would counter that for those opposed that wanted to take a stand against the city, this was their opportunity; they had all the reason to make it down to the meeting to vote.

 The KNA is an organization for neighbors by neighbors.
 I welcome anyone that wants to be a part of the KNA to get involved.
 There is a call-to-action here; yes, we had a vote, but that’s not the end.
 If you don’t like how the KNA handled this process and/or just want to make a difference, you can do something about it.
 Heck, you can even vote me out in June.

 Kenton is going through a transition where newer residents have started to drastically 0utnumber long-time residents.
 We need to realize that, and while having lived here this or that many years doesn’t grant one the ability to determine the direction of the neighborhood, it’s important to respect those that made Kenton what it is today and honor their knowledge and experience as we move forward.

 As for the POD Village, we are still waiting for the Good Neighbor Agreement (Partnership Agreement) to pass legal review.
-You can review an updated draft here.
-Overall, I’d say the project is in a holding pattern for neighborhood involvement while some bureaucratic pieces fall into place, but neighbors are certainly anxious to help.
+[UPDATE: You can review the final draft here] Overall, I’d say the project is in a holding pattern for neighborhood involvement while some bureaucratic pieces fall into place, but neighbors are certainly anxious to help.
 Beyond that, the KNA’s committee on the POD Village will be tasked with handling most aspects of the POD Village for the KNA, and any neighbor that would like to join that committee should contact us.